 I want to rent out my home

-We only give permission to sublet in specific cases, such as having to move for health reasons or because you’re overcrowded.
-For an informal chat about whether or not we’ll give you permission, get in contact with our home ownership officer on 01732 749400 extension 500.
+Subletting is prohibited under the shared ownership leases but we can give permission to sublet in some circumstances, such as having to move for health reasons or because you’re overcrowded and you cannot sell your home.
+For an informal chat about whether or not we’ll give you permission, please contact our Homeownership Team on 01732 749900.